neurosnap/scopeify-html/README.md

 was created to avoid having to use an iframe.

-Other libraries that attempt to solve this problem, such as [juice](https://github.com/Automattic/juice) do so by inlining all the CSS, which loses psuedo selectors, keyframes, and font-face names.
+Other libraries that attempt to solve this problem, such as [juice](https://github.com/Automattic/juice) do so by inlining all the CSS, which loses pseudo selectors, keyframes, and font-face names.

 How it works
 ------------